wenzhixin/bootstrap-table/site/docs/extensions/filter-control.md

 - **Detail:**

    If the datepicker option is set use this option to configure the datepicker with the native options.
-Use this way: `data-filter-datepicker-options='{"property1":value1, "property2": value2, "property3": value3}'`.
+Use this way: `data-filter-datepicker-options='{"max":value1, "min": value2, "step": value3}'`.
+For more information visit this [documentation](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/date)

 - **Default:** `undefined`